First Stage Children's Theater

-The First Stage Children's Theater is a professional American children's theater based in Milwaukee, Wisconsin founded in 1987.
-Its season consists of six “mainstage” shows, two shows for very young audiences, and two shows from its award-winning Young Company.
+The First Stage Children's Theater is a professional American children's theater based in Milwaukee, Wisconsin, founded in 1987.
+Its season consists of six "mainstage" shows, two shows for very young audiences, and two shows from its award-winning Young Company.
 First Stage also provides education for children and youth interested in theater.

 One of the largest children's theaters in the nation, First Stage has large annual audiences and is the second biggest theater company in Milwaukee.
 The theater's main performance venue is the Todd Wehr Theater at the Marcus Center, with additional performance space and headquarters in the Milwaukee Youth Arts Center.

 History

 The First Stage Children's Theater, founded in 1987, was originally named First Stage Milwaukee.
 The young theater's first season (1987–1988) showed only 3 plays, The Adventures of Huckleberry Finn, Macbeth and The Sleeping Beauty.
 The theater's model began with a plan to produce one play for young children, one for middle schoolers, and one for high schoolers every season.
-Since then, it has progresses to include a wide variety of ages both onstage and off.
+Since then, it has progressed to include a wide variety of ages, both onstage and off.
 First Stage now aims to present theater from a young persons point of view, featuring young performers in leading roles.
 Plays have most often highlighted growth, overcoming challenges, or the importance of individuality.